Hello EV Society Members and Friends

 EV Drivers: CAA & PlugShare want to hear from you

 The Canadian Automobile Association and PlugShare have partnered to conduct a comprehensive survey of Canadian EV drivers.
 This landmark study will explore all aspects of what it means to own an EV in Canada today, and your opinions and experiences will help improve tomorrow’s vehicles and programs.
+So please click on the link below and add your voice to this historic survey!

 Save the Date